Medical Benefits Provided by Workers’ Compensation in Pennsylvania

 If you were injured at work or diagnosed with a work-related illness, you are eligible to receive reasonable and necessary medical treatment at the expense of your employer, who is responsible for carrying workers’ compensation insurance.
 However, in order to collect these benefits, you must follow certain rules and procedures.
-The Philadelphia work injury lawyers at Larry Pitt & Associates, P.C. can help you meet all requirements and deadlines associated with your workers’ compensation claim, so you can get the benefits you deserve.
+A knowledgeable work injury lawyer can help you meet all requirements and deadlines associated with your workers’ compensation claim, so you can get the benefits you deserve.

 Approved Panel Doctors

 Injured Pennsylvania employees may be required to first see a doctor of their employer’s choosing.
 If your employer publishes a list of at least six approved panel doctors and requires you to sign a Panel Acknowledgement, you must get treated by a doctor on the list for the first 90 days.
 If you choose to see a doctor who is not on the list, you may not receive compensation for those medical bills.
 Therefore, before going to your own physician it is important to see whether you are required to first see a doctor from your employer’s approved list.
 Once 90 days have passed, you are free to seek treatment from any doctor you choose.